G0V1NDK/Training-Assignment-Hotwax/Q1/q1sol.md

+### QUESTION
-### Q1.
+Q1.
 Fetch the following columns for completed order items for sales orders of SM_STORE product store and that are physical items.
     ORDER_ID
     ORDER_ITEM_SEQ_ID
     PRODUCT_ID